kaizar36/imageboard/README.md

 You can easily debug the server part of this application (the Node.js program that launchs the web server and PostGraphile) using the [Visual Studio Code Debugger](https://code.visualstudio.com/docs/debugtest/debugging).

-### Debug with ELM Debugger
+### Debug with Elm Debugger

-You can activate the [ELM time travel debugger](https://elm-lang.org/news/the-perfect-bug-report) by running the command `npm run build:debug`.
+You can activate the [Elm time travel debugger](https://elm-lang.org/news/the-perfect-bug-report) by running the command `npm run build:debug`.
-Once this command executed, you will be able to see, on your web browser, the ELM time travel debugger, when you navigate to the web application.
+Once this command executed, you will be able to see, on your web browser, the Elm time travel debugger, when you navigate to the web application.